What We Do

 Immediate Needs

-Our NFI program aims to help partners reduce post-disaster disease risk by providing affected communities with immediate access to household water treatment, hygiene, cleaning, shelter, and vector control supplies.
+Non-Food Items (NFI) Program: Our NFI program aims to help partners reduce post-disaster disease risk by providing affected communities with immediate access to household water treatment, hygiene, cleaning, shelter, and vector control supplies.

-Information & Awareness
+Information &

 In sudden-onset disasters, decision-makers need fast, reliable information to lead effectively.
-We focus on supporting national response actors with systems that enhances their access to timely data and analysis, to support coordination and decision-making.
+We focus on supporting national response actors with systems that enhance their access to timely data and analysis, to support coordination and decision-making.

-Our information management program equips partners to make timely, data-driven decisions for effective disaster preparedness and response.
+Information Management Program: Our information management program equips partners to make timely, data-driven decisions for effective disaster preparedness and response.

-Our maritime access program equips key maritime stakeholders like port authorities with the information needed to make informed decisions and, when necessary, marks, moves, or removes hazards obstructing maritime access.
+Maritime Access Program: Our maritime access program equips key maritime stakeholders like port authorities with the information needed to make informed decisions and, when necessary, marks, moves, or removes hazards obstructing maritime access.

 National Response System Effectiveness